RIVM-bioinformatics/ViroConstrictor/docs/installation.md

 ## Installation

-**Before you install ViroConstrictor, make sure [Conda](https://docs.conda.io/projects/conda/en/latest/index.html) is installed on your system and functioning properly!**
+**Before you install ViroConstrictor, make sure [Conda](https://docs.conda.io/projects/conda/en/latest/index.html) and [Mamba](https://mamba.readthedocs.io/en/latest/installation.html) are installed on your system and functioning properly!**

 1. Create the required conda-environment and install the necessary dependencies.
-    Copy and paste the code-snippet below to create the new conda-environment and directly activate it.
+    Copy and paste the code-snippet below to create the new environment and directly activate it.
     ```bash
-    conda create --name ViroConstrictor -c conda-forge mamba python=3.10 -y;
-    conda activate ViroConstrictor; mamba env update -f mamba-env.yaml
+    mamba env create -f env.yml; conda activate ViroConstrictor
     ```

-    ??? info "Click here if that code-snippet did not work for you" if you get errors from Conda, you can also try the following command(s):
+    ??? info "Click here if that code-snippet did not work for you" if you get errors from Mamba, you can also try the following command(s):
         ```bash
         conda env create -f env.yml && conda activate ViroConstrictor
         ```